Fire Safety & Candles

 How to Burn a Candle Safely

-- Trim the wick to ¼ inch each time before burning.
+- Before burning, always trim the wick to ¼ inch.
+You can use a wick trimmer, nail clippers, or scissors.
 Long or crooked wicks can cause uneven burning, dripping or flaring.

 - Always use a candleholder specifically designed for candle use.
 It should be heat resistant, sturdy, and large enough to contain any drips or melted wax.